Cairo Bucket List: Amazing Places to Visit in Cairo, Egypt

-Cairo Tower is in Geriza Island and is the tallest building in the whole of North Africa.
-It stands at 187 meters tall and provides a wonderful view of the Cairo skyline.
+Cairo Tower is on Geriza Island and is the tallest building in the whole of North Africa.
+It stands at 187 meters tall and provides a beautiful view of the Cairo skyline.

-It’s an amazing place to visit during sundown/sunrise and will certainly take your breath away.
+It’s a fantastic place to visit during sundown/sunrise and will certainly take your breath away.

 Cairo Travel and Tour Packages